wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/implementation-recommendations/includes/4-implement.md

 | Microsoft Graph Security   | For organizations that are using Microsoft Graph Security, they can automate their security workflows by creating subscriptions, subscribing to alerts and more.                                                                                                                                                       | Cyber Security Analyst        |
 | Microsoft Defender ATP     | Microsoft Defender ATP provides endpoint protection against malware and other malicious activities.
 Using the Microsoft Defender ATP, Cyber Security Analysts can automate actions such as isolating machines, perform investigation actions, removing application permissions, running antivirus scans and much more. | Cyber Security Analyst        |

-You might be asking why Power Platform and security related connectors have been included in this list?
-The rationale is that automating workloads shouldn't be restricted to makers.
+You might ask why Power Platform and security related connectors have been included in this list?
+The rationale is that automating workloads shouldn't be restricted to app makers.
 Administrators and Cyber Security Analysts also have increasing demands on their time and they should be as efficient as possible.